tangrams/tangram-es/README.md

 And open the application from `build/osx/bin`

 ### Ubuntu Linux ###
-To build on Ubuntu you will need to install a libcurl develepment package:
+To build on Ubuntu you will need to install a libcurl development package:

 ```bash
 sudo apt-get install libcurl4-openssl-dev